HGalletti/HGalletti/README.md

 ### Some projects I am or I have been working on (in spanish for the moment):

-https://github.com/HGalletti/Album-de-figuritas (A little simulation with R)
+https://github.com/HGalletti/Album-de-figuritas (A little simulation with R).

-https://github.com/HGalletti/Reservas_hoteleras (Data analytics and visualization with Power Bi)
+https://github.com/HGalletti/Reservas_hoteleras (Data analytics and visualization with Power Bi).

 https://github.com/HGalletti/Prestamos-bancarios (Data Science Project with Python, Pandas, Sklearn, etc) (In progress).

+https://github.com/HGalletti/Bicicletas-Adventure-Works (Data analytics and visualization with Power Bi.
+A Power BI project from a Udemy course).

 ### You can follow me on: